Staying Healthy While Working from Home

 How Exercise Can Help with Back and Neck Pain

-- Reduce Stress: stress can make back and neck pain worse.
-Exercise helps release endorphins, which are natural painkillers that also improve your mood.
+• Reduce Stress: Stress can make discomfort worse.
+Exercise helps release endorphins—your body's natural pain relievers that also boost your mood!

-Pay attention to your body and how it feels.
-If something hurts, don't ignore it, but rather ask yourself why that could be.
-Was it from something you did, or sitting in a certain way?
+Small changes can make a big difference in how you feel physically and mentally.
+If something hurts, don't ignore it.
+Ask yourself why it might be hurting.
+Was it from something you did or sitting in a certain way?

 How Long Sitting Affects Your Hips and Legs

-How Long Sitting Affects Your
+How Long Sitting Affects

 Hips and Legs